 Mr Anthony Kiernan, previously a practising lawyer, is a corporate advisor with extensive experience in the administration and operation of listed public companies.
-He is Chairman of Venturex Resources Limited and Pilbara Minerals Limited, all listed on ASX and a non-executive director of Chalice Gold Mines Limited.
-In the past three years, Mr Kiernan was previously a director of BC Iron Limited, Danakali Limited, Uranium Equities Limited (now DevEx Resources Limited) and Liontown Resources Limited.
+He is Chairman of Venturex Resources Limited, Saracen Mineral Holdings and Pilbara Minerals Limited, all listed on ASX.
+In the past three years, Mr Kiernan was Chairman of BC Iron Limited, Chalice Gold Mines Limited and a director of ASX listed Danakali Limited.